ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   define any extensions.
 This parameter MUST be present if the QueryResponse is sent in response to a QueryRequest with the extensions bit set.

-The tc-info object has the following fields:

-{: vspace='0'}

-component-id
-: A SUIT Component Identifier.

-tc-manifest-sequence-number
-: The suit-manifest-sequence-number value from the SUIT manifest for the Trusted Component, if a SUIT manifest was used.

 The requested-tc-info message has the following fields: